Indonesia wants Australia as full Asean member

-SYDNEY: Indonesian President Joko Widodo wants Australia to become a full member of Asean, signaling on Friday he is keen on Canberra playing a bigger regional role in defense, trade and security matters.
+SYDNEY: Indonesian President Joko Widodo wants Australia to become a full member of ASEAN, signaling on Friday he was keen on Canberra playing a bigger regional role in defense, trade and security matters.

-His comments come with Australia hosting a special summit of Association of Southeast Asian Nations (Asean) leaders in Sydney, as China increasingly flexes its muscle and the threat of violent extremism grows.
+His comments came with Australia hosting a special summit of Association of Southeast Asian Nations (Asean) leaders in Sydney, as China increasingly flexes its muscle and the threat of violent extremism grows.

 Australia has been a dialogue partner of Asean, which groups Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam, since 1974.